offalynne/Input/docs/6.0/Functions-(Virtual-Buttons).md

 &nbsp;

 The following functions are in global scope and can be called anywhere in your game.
 Virtual buttons themselves are created with `input_virtual_create()` - which returns a struct - and should be configured by executing methods on that struct.
-You can find a list of virtual button methods [here](Functions-(Virtual-Button-Methods)).

 ?> All coordinates and positions are in GUI-space.